 Herbs lift the winter spirits like a roasting hot fire.
-Their scented leaves are lovely to pick and smell while wandering the garden since there is little work to do with planting are feeding at this time of year.
-Potting up herbs make a great kids activity.
-Try planting in a pallets for a cool vertical feature garden near the kitchen, or create a spiral garden for maximum planting in minimum space.
+Their scented leaves are lovely to pick and smell while wandering the garden since there is little work to do with planting and feeding at this time of year.
+Potting up herbs also makes a great activity to do with the kids.
+Try planting in pallets for a cool vertical feature garden near the kitchen, or create a spiral garden for maximum planting in minimum space.

-Now is the time to plant woody herbs that will give so much flavour to your food without the need for preservative laden shop bought flavourings.
-Herbs do wonders for your health too.
-They enjoy being planted in pots, troughs or in a raised garden to keep their roots from becoming sodden.
+Now is the time to plant woody herbs that will give so much flavour to your food.
+Herbs do wonders for your health too!
+Herbs thrive in pots, troughs, or in a raised garden to keep their roots from becoming sodden over the winter months.

 Plant these herbs now for winter health:

-Lemongrass : When used as a tea, help rebalance intestinal flora and keep fungal or yeast infections in check.
+Lemongrass: When used as a tea helps rebalance intestinal flora and keep fungal or yeast infections in check.

-The best way to make your fresh herb teas, is by boiling water and let it cool for two minutes before adding the leaves or flowers when called for to your pot.
-Infuse for 5 minutes and then drink the water.
+The best way to make your fresh herb teas is by boiling water and letting it cool for two minutes before adding the leaves or flowers when called for to your pot.
+Infuse for 5 minutes before consuming.
 Some teas can be brewed for longer, but check with your naturopath first when intending to drink strong brews for medicinal health.

 Caring for your herbs

-Use fallen leaves or good quality compost like Palmers X compost as mulch around summer herbs that are now ready to be trimmed back in June.
+Use fallen leaves or good quality compost like Palmers X compost as mulch around summer herbs and trim back ready for next season.